0xJem/railway-ponder-template/README.md

 ## Next Steps

+Adding indexing of specific contracts will require changes to the Ponder installation.
+To do this, perform the following:

+- Access the `indexer` service in Railway
+- Click on the "Settings" tab
+- Click on the "Eject" button next to "Upstream Repo"
+  - This will offer to create a new repo in a GitHub organisation of your choosing.
+After that, you can make changes.

+Following creation of your own repo for source code:

 - Add ABIs under `/abis`
 - Add contract definitions under `/ponder.config.ts`
 - Define the schema in `/ponder.schema.ts`